Welcome, Faculty and Staff!

 careerTracker Monthly Emails

-Using the Student Learning Outcomes (above) as a roadmap, the Career Development Center communicates monthly, developmentally-appropriate action steps via careerTracker emails.
-These monthly touch points help students advance their competency in these seven areas.
-To help reinforce with your students the messages contained within each month’s careerTracker, click here to access archives of the careerTracker emails sent during this academic year.
+Using the NACE Career Readiness Competencies (above) as a roadmap, the Career Development Center communicates monthly, developmentally-appropriate action steps via careerTracker emails.
+These monthly touch points help students advance their competency in these eight areas across four years.
+To help reinforce with your students the messages contained within each month’s careerTracker, access to each month’s communication will be provided on this page, from September to May.

 SJU Graduates’ Outcomes Data